 #2 Traveling up the Sunrise Side of Lake Huron – Lexington

 Lexington – Our first stop to find Michigan fall colors is only a little over a ½ hour from Port Huron.
-This town was first settled in the 1830’s supporting lumbering and early farmers with blacksmiths, shoemakers, and fishing.
+This town was first settled in 1830, supporting lumbering and early farmers with blacksmiths, shoemakers, and fishing.
 Today it’s considered “on the edge” of suburbia for Metro Detroit.

-Lexington General Store – This store was built in the late 1800s and is a great example of what was in just about every country village and town in Michigan.
-Known for their large candy selection including the old fashioned penny candy.
+Lexington General Store – This store was built in the late 1800s and is an excellent example of what was in just about every country village and town in Michigan.
+It is known for its large candy selection, including the old-fashioned penny candy.
 Walk along with old squeaky wood floors, and browse gifts, lake signs, candles, kitchenware, jellies, and souvenirs.
 Listen for the “cha-ching” from their pull handle register from every sale.
 This is a neat step back in time.

 Port Hope – We are nearing what is considered the Upper Thumb at Port Hope.
-Here the railway ended, and you can visit one of the finest examples of the early 1900’s railway depot near the shore.
-You can also see one of the last remaining chimneys from a sawmill used in the lumbering era from the train depot.
+Here the railway ended, and you can visit one of the finest examples of the early 1900s railway depot near the shore.
+You can also see one of the last remaining chimneys from a sawmill from the train depot used in the lumbering era.

 Port Hope is historical.
-It has many buildings and sites registered in the National Register of Historic Places.
+Many buildings and sites are registered in the National Register of Historic Places.
 With 11 sites, it’s the largest in the Thumb and maybe Michigan for a single location.
-Port Hope is a day-trip destination all to itself and we pointed out the highlights in Port Hope – A Charming Village To Explore On The Lake Huron Shore.
-Once you’re done with Port Hope continue to head north on M-25 to get to your next stop, Lighthouse Park.
+Port Hope is a day-trip destination all to itself, and we pointed out the highlights in Port Hope – A Charming Village To Explore On The Lake Huron Shore.
+Once you’re done with Port Hope, head north on M-25 to get to your next stop, Lighthouse Park.

-By 1857, the ravages of shoreline weather and a fire in the interior of the house created the need for a new structure.
-The new keeper’s house and attached 89-foot tower were built of the finest brick available.
+By 1857, the ravages of shoreline weather and a fire in the house’s interior created the need for a new structure.
+The new keeper’s house and attached 89-foot tower were built of the finest brick.
 The light is still an active aid to navigation, making Pointe aux Barques one of the oldest continuously operating Lights on the Great Lakes.

-White Church Gallery – Shows over 25 fine artists from all over Michigan in a renovated 1880’s Methodist Church.
+White Church Gallery – Shows over 25 fine artists from all over Michigan in a renovated 1880s Methodist Church.
 They carry fine art, wood, glass, ceramics, jewelry, fiber, and more.
-White Church Gallery is the first true dedicated art gallery in the Thumb.
-The uniqueness of the restored church and remoteness of location makes it an amazing place.
+White Church Gallery is the first actual dedicated art gallery in the Thumb.
+The restored church’s uniqueness and its location’s remoteness make it a fantastic place.
 The centerpiece of this renovated church is a beautifully restored qua-trefoil stained glass window at the front of the gallery crafted by Tom Newton.
 You can sit on the pews of the old church across the street at Rybak’s Ice Cream on the front porch.

 Lunchtime at Shelly’s